juniorvigneault/faces/README.md

 I'm starting a list of details I want to add that I might forget along the way:

 1. Use higher confidence level to detect only faces
-2. Create a seperate file for my database password and stuff... haha
+2. Create a seperate file for my database password
+3. Make project in two separate files listening to the same server to see if it fixes performance issues
+4. At the start of the program, have the choice to run application from scratch or get data from database and run program from last save state.
+Image will then be drawn from saved image on server.

 ### March 29 2023